LorenzoCorbella74/my-engine-2d/README.md

 All the `.png` and `.jpeg` images, `.mp3` sounds and `.json` files included in the folder `assets` will be pre loaded before the game starts and available via the `getAsset("gameAssetName")` method.

+### GameObject

+Thanks to the `GameObjectEntity` and `GameObjectGroup` decorators it is possible to instanciate game entities with an unique id.
+The engine provide the methods to gather the relevant entities with the `getObjectByName`, `getObjectById` and `getGroup` methods.

 ### Sound manager

 A map of all the .mp3 resources is available after pre loading and sounds are managed via the following methods: